-Rebecca Jarvis is an Emmy-award winning journalist.
-She is ABC News’ Chief Business, Technology & Economics Correspondent; the host and creator of “The Dropout,” a top-rated podcast and documentary which chronicles...Read More »
+Rebecca Jarvis is ABC News’ chief business, technology & economics correspondent; the creator and host of “The Dropout,” a top-rated podcast and documentary which chronicles...Read More »

 Jarvis began her journalism career writing for Crain’s Chicago Business and Business 2.0.
 She has also worked in investment banking and foreign currency trading.